 - Communicate with the rest of the IEP team early about assessments required under law for developing transition plans.
 Urge transition planning to begin earlier than age 15.

-- Talk to agencies already involved with your child and get their help related to transition planning.
-Identify new possible resources to help your child transition to life after high school.
+- Talk to agencies already involved with your/your child and get their help related to transition planning.
+Identify new possible resources to help with the transition to life after high school.

-- Practice job interviews and/or asking for accommodations with your child.
+- You/your child can practice job interviews and/or asking for accommodations.

 In thinking about life after high school, it is important to think about a student’s educational path in high school.
-Every student should know his or her diploma goals.
+All students should know their diploma goals.
 New York State currently offers four different diploma options: Advanced Regents Diploma, Regents Diploma, Local Diploma, and non-diploma options that include the Career Development and Occupational Studies (CDOS) Commencement Credential and the Skills and Achievement Commencement Credential (SACC).
-Make sure you know the requirements for each option so you can work to make sure your child is on track to complete those requirements before turning 21.
+If capable, both parents and students should make sure they know the requirements for each option so they can work to make sure the student is on track to complete those requirements before turning 21.

 The New York State Education Department has a document answering frequently asked questions on the safety net options for students with disabilities.
 Advocates for Children of New York also has two helpful fact sheets, one on Graduation Options for Students with Disabilities [PDF] and another on High School Credential Options for Students with Disabilities [PDF].